dscoop12345/ritheads/README.md

-# ritheads
+# Ritual Node Setup Guide
+by goodbran

 ## Deploy a node

 ### Get a server

-Rent the smallest bare metal server [on Latitude](https://www.latitude.sh/r/5F5E543A) [thats my reflink lol pls and ty], "c2.small.x86," with Ubunutu installed.
+To fulfill recommended specs, rent the smallest bare metal server [on Latitude](https://www.latitude.sh/r/5F5E543A), "c2.small.x86," with Ubunutu installed.
 Costs $150/mo.
-Use coupon RETH400 for a rebate.
+Use coupon RETH400 for a onetime rebate.

 Set up ssh keys so you can access the server via mac Terminal app using [these instructions](https://docs.latitude.sh/docs/ssh).